Roxxust/recipe-book/README.md

 - images
 - scrolling description
 - indexedDB for browser storage
-- export ~ all or individual recipes to save/share them
+- export: all or individual recipes
-- import ~ new or exported recipes
+- import: new or exported recipes
 - compatible with pc and mobile<br/>
 (note: chime can't play while mobile's locked, timer will still countdown, screen shouldn't sleep while timer is active) <br/>